Master of Arts

 Careers as Licensed Marriage and Family Therapists (LMFTs) and Licensed Professional Clinical Counselors (LPCCs) often include supervisory positions in counseling agencies as well as serving as clinical staff, managers, directors, and administrative positions in substance abuse and mental health treatment settings, hospitals, corrections agencies, and private practice.
 Students who complete the MACP degree and do not choose to pursue post-degree clinical training often apply their education in other fields, including business, coaching, or spiritual guidance.

 The MACP degree is a three-year online and low-residency program with mandatory, intensive sessions twice a year.
+Courses may be delivered in a hybrid format, including synchronous and asychronous components to support experiential application of the material covered.
 The in-person intensive occurs on campus one time per year at the beginning of the Fall quarter for ten consecutive days.
 The virtual synchronous intensive occurs one time per year at the beginning of the Spring quarter for ten consecutive days.

 Advisors are assigned at the beginning of the program and meet with students for ongoing mentoring, advising, and review of readiness to begin clinical practicum.
 Annually, advisors meet with each student either at the intensives or via teleconferencing for a formal and documented review of student progress.
 Faculty members, advisors, and the Program Chair may require students to meet for further discussion and recommendations.